ali-zain-sde/ali-zain-sde/README.md

 # Hi, I'm Ali Zain 👋

 Software Engineer specializing in Generative AI and Voice Agents.
 I build production systems that real businesses run on — not side projects, not demos.
-Currently at **Vectorr.io** in Lahore, shipping AI-powered products end to end.
+Shipping AI-powered products end to end.

 ---